nextgis/nextgisweb/doc/admin/backup_restore.rst

 Backup and restore
 ==================

-As mentioned above NextGIS Web uses two data storages for different types of
+NextGIS Web uses two data storages for different types of data:
-data:

 - PostgreSQL database used as general purpose relational database.
 - Filesystem storage used for storing BLOBs like raster, attachments, etc.